-Here are 10 tips in setting up a buffet table.
-The buffet approach allows guests to mingle instead of being stuck in their seat next to one or two people—and give guests freedom to eat what and when they wish.
+Here are 10 tips for setting up a buffet table.
+The buffet approach allows guests to mingle instead of being stuck in their seat next to one or two people—and gives guests freedom to eat what and when they wish.

 For the host, a buffet is also a more relaxed and easy way to entertain many guests instead of hopping up and down from the table to serve and wait on them.
 We don’t always think about the host or hostess who has planned the meal and is feeding everyone; in modern times, we’re a little more aware.

 I like to borrow from the Swedish tradition of the Julbord buffet, which most restaurants in Sweden offer throughout the month of December in place of their traditional menus.
 For the Christmas holidays, I drape all my tables with red tablecloths and use white candles of varying heights to set off the food.
 Using groupings of candles, as is customary in Sweden, is an attractive way to decorate the table.
 (It gives you the option of featuring the flowers if your guests bring a bouquet.)

 If you have a lot of guests, consider a tablecloth that goes to the floor.
 That way you can hide back-up items underneath the table instead of going to the kitchen constantly.

 When you set up a buffet table, there are a few tricks that make it easier for guests